thSoft/spiral/readme.md

-A framework for reactive and modular web applications, inspired by the Elm Architecture and Cycle.js.
+A framework for reactive and modular web applications, focusing on simplicity.
+It is inspired by the [Elm Architecture](https://guide.elm-lang.org/architecture/) and [Cycle.js](https://cycle.js.org/).

 ## Contributor Guide